Key takeaways:

 Role in navigation

-Domain extensions are fundamental to how the Internet works.
-When you type a domain name into your browser, the domain extension helps the Domain Name System (DNS) direct your request to where the website is hosted.
+Domain extensions are fundamental to how the internet works.
+When you type a domain name into your browser, the domain extension helps the Domain Name System direct your request to the website’s location—it’s like narrowing down to the correct country in an address before finding the city and street.

 Branding and memorability